kyma-project/community/internal/proposals/logs/streams/README.md

 - it's possible to filter logs by level and it's not needed to filter the logs by stream
 - requires less work on current components

-It terms of logging library I think that we should use what fit for our case, we prefer. or currently have.
+It terms of logging library I think that we should use what fit for our case, we prefer or currently have.
 Keep the logging format consistently it's key for unified logging in Kyma.